Before and After - Revisited

 Now, the vignette to the right is slightly different.

 Just as important as the odd number rule, keep it all very tight.
 Let the items overlap each other.
 There is your depth.
-Do you see how all of the elements are touching in some way or other?
-That is important because it draws your eye to what you have deemed worthy or "important".
+Do you see how all of the elements are touching in so

 I realize all of the greenery I am showing you in these close ups is very similar.
 Well, they are all in the same home and within close proximity of each other.
 You need continuity.
 Items have to compliment each other in some way.
 I would never put a Flour canister with gilded plates on a China Curio.
 I would however put a Flour canister with a basket of "bread" (you can find fake or polyurethane real) together.
 It makes sense and they compliment each other.
 This display really took the curio to the next level and it helped to close up the empty space above the curio.